-English Church Architecture -
+English Church Architecture.

-MANNINGHAM, St. Paul (SE 151 346) (November 2015)
+MANNINGHAM, St. Paul (SE 151 346),

-(Bedrock: Carboniferous Westphalian Series, Elland Flags from the Lower Coal Measures)
+(Bedrock: Carboniferous Westphalian Series, Elland Flags from the Lower Coal Measures.)

-The ceremony for the laying of the foundation stone for St. Paul's took place on Tuesday, 4th November, 1846, and was described in The Bradford Observer two days later.
-"This church...", wrote their reporter, "will... be the means of supplying a large and destitute population with the means of spiritual life...
+This is the building which, in most of its essentials, survives to the present day.
+The tall spire rising above the crossing, intended as a pendant for the Church of England in an area predominantly given over to Dissent, might still be regarded as performing a similar function today where the local population is approximately eighty per cent Muslim.
+The ceremony for the laying of the foundation stone for St. Paul's took place on Tuesday, 3rd November, 1846, and was described thus in The Bradford Observer two days later (p.
+8): This church... will... be the means of supplying a large and destitute population with the means of spiritual life...
 The edifice... will be in the style of architecture prevalent during the reign of King Henry the Third, generally known as the 'first pointed' or early English style.
 It will be a cruciform structure, consisting of a nave with north and south aisles, clerestory and south porch, north and south transepts, a spacious chancel with sacristy on the N. side, and a central tower and spire 140 feet high.
 In addition to the S. porch, there will be entrances at the west end of the nave, the west side of the north transept, and a priest's door in the chancel.
 The timbers of the roof will be exposed to view [they are no longer]; the seats, low and of unobtrusive character, will afford accommodation to upwards of 600 worshippers; there will be no galleries, and the whole of the interior moulded work will be of stone.
 The cost will be about £3,000 exclusive of the site [which was another £300].
-The price per sitting, therefore, which was the way the cost of building new churches in this period was generally considered, was approximate £5, or £5.10s.0d (£5.50) if the purchase of the site is taken into account.
-This compares extremely well with a cost of £13 a sitting, which was the figure put forward in 1818 by Robert Smirke, one of the three Crown Architects, when asked by the Treasury what he regarded as a realistic estimate for building new churches (see Six Hundred New Churches: the Church Building Commission 1818-1856 by M.H.
-Port, republished by Spire Books Ltd., 2006), yet it seems almost extravagant when set against Mallinson and Healey's subsequent efforts at St. John the Baptist's, Clayton (consecrated in 1850), which they managed to erect for £2.70 a sitting!
+The price per sitting, therefore, which was the way the cost of building new churches in this period was generally considered, was approximate £5, or £5.10s.0d (£5.50) if the purchase of the site is taken into account (M. H. Port, Six Hundred New Churches: the Church Building Commission, 1818-56, 2nd edition, Reading, Spire Books Ltd., 2006, p.
+343).
+This compares extremely well with a cost of £13 a sitting, which was the figure put forward in 1818 by Robert Smirke, one of the three Crown Architects, when asked by the Treasury what he regarded as a realistic estimate for building new churches (ibid., pp. 61), yet it seems very generous when set against Mallinson and Healey's subsequent efforts at St. John the Baptist's, Clayton (consecrated in 1850), which they managed to erect for £2.14s.3d a sitting!

-Finally, it remains to mention that immediately outside the S. door, a solitary grave or memorial stone commemorating the older of the church's architects, Thomas Healey senior (1809 to 1862), has an inscription running round the top that can still just be made out and which reads on its eastern side, "Thomas Healey, the architect of this church".
-(See the photograph below.)
+Finally, it remains to mention that immediately outside the S. door, a solitary grave or memorial stone (shown below) commemorating Thomas Healey, has an inscription running round the top that can still just be made out and which reads on its eastern side, 'Thomas Healey, the architect of this church'.